Electron Spin Resonance of the Interacting Spinon Liquid

-The appearance of the ESR doublet in the quantum spin liquid state of the spin chain is the fingerprint of the uniform DM.
-It has been experimentally observed previously in three different materials, Cs$_2$CuCl$_4$~\cite{PovarovSmirnov_PRL_2011_ESRdoublet}, the present compound \KCSOB\ \cite{Smirnov2015}, and K$_2$CuSO$_4$Cl$_2$~\cite{Soldatov2018}.
+accounting for both transverse $\chi^{\pm}$ and $\chi^{\mp}$ components of the susceptibility.
+Its origin can be easily understood from the low-energy spectrum of the spin chain depicted in Fig.~\ref{FIG:lines}(b).
+The appearance of the ESR doublet in the quantum spin liquid state of the spin chain is the fingerprint of the uniform DM interaction.
+It has been experimentally observed previously in three different materials, Cs$_2$CuCl$_4$~\cite{PovarovSmirnov_PRL_2011_ESRdoublet}, the present compound \KCSOB\ \cite{Smirnov2015}, and also in K$_2$CuSO$_4$Cl$_2$~\cite{Soldatov2018}.

-However, the non-interacting spinon description of the dynamic spin response is qualitatively incomplete.
-Main findings of the recent interacting spinon theory \cite{Keselman2020} can be summarized as follows (see \cite{SM} for more details).
-Similar to the case of the interacting electron liquid \cite{Silin1958,Silin1959}, residual backscattering interaction $u$ between spinons qualitatively changes transverse spin susceptibility for small $(q,\nu)$.
-Poles of $\chi^{\pm, \mp}$ are now given by \cite{Keselman2020,SM}
+However, the noninteracting spinon description of the dynamic spin response is qualitatively incomplete.
+Similar to the case of the interacting electron liquid \cite{Silin1958,Silin1959}, the backscattering interaction $u$ qualitatively changes transverse spin susceptibility for small $(q,\nu)$, as demonstrated by the recent interacting spinon theory \cite{Keselman2020}, supported by DMRG calculations and numerical Bethe-ansatz study \cite{Kohno2009}.
+The new poles of $\chi^{\pm, \mp}$ are shown in Fig.~\ref{FIG:lines}(c).
+The ESR frequencies are now given by \cite{Keselman2020}